ManideepVaddepalli/ManideepVaddepalli/README.md

 # 🖥️ Manideep Vaddepalli

 Hello!
-I'm Manideep, a passionate frontend developer with a keen eye for design and user experience. 🌐 I'm currently on the lookout for frontend development roles where I can contribute my expertise and continue to learn.
+I'm Manideep, a full-stack developer with a keen eye for design and user experience. 🌐 I'm currently on the lookout for frontend development roles where I can contribute my expertise and continue to learn.

 ## 🚀 Skills
 - **React.js**: Proficient in building dynamic and interactive web applications.